DeviprasadShetty9833/DSA_in_C_Tutorial/B_Tree/README.md

      /    |    \
     [20] [30] [50]    ← Deleting 10 from [10,20]

-Borrow from right sibling [30]:
+Borrow from left / right sibling
-1. Smallest key from right sibling (30) moves to parent
-2. Parent's key (25) moves down to leaf

 Result:
         [30, 40]